Below are the correct answers. In some cases, there are multiple correct answers. Give yourself four points for every correct answer.

 When training a dog, what is the reward that most reinforces good behavior?

-- Praising the dog lavishly with a loving tone of voice.
+Praising the dog lavishly with a loving tone of voice.
+You get four points for this because your husky will respond to voice quality.

-- Rewards will have to be rotated and re-evaluated on a daily basis because your husky will tire of any reward that’s too consistently administered.
+Rewards will have to be rotated and re-evaluated on a daily basis because your husky will tire of any reward that’s too consistently administered.
+You get four points for this, too.
+Don’t spend them all in one place.

 You believe your relationship to your husky will be most like:

-- An alpha dog, beta dog relationship.
-Whatever Cesar Millan might think, there’s no science to the notion that dogs think of people as dogs.
+A friendship.
+Correct!
+Whatever Cesar Milan might think, there’s no science to the notion that dogs think of people as dogs.

-- A collaboration.
+A collaboration.
 Your husky wants to play and explore.
 Your best option is to be his fellow explorer and play buddy.
+Also correct!

 Do you enjoy gardening and raising flowers, fruits, or vegetables in your front or back yards?